kubernetes/community/contributors/guide/first-contribution.md

 ## Find something to work on

-Help is always welcome!
-For example, documentation (like the text you are reading now) can always use improvement.
+The first step to getting starting contributing to Kubernetes is to find something to work on.
+Help is always welcome, and no contribution is too small!

+Here are some things you can do today to get started contributing:

+* Help improve the Kubernetes documentation
-There's always code that can be clarified and variables or functions that can be renamed or commented.
+* Clarify code, variables, or functions that can be renamed or commented on
-There's always a need for more test coverage.
-You get the idea - if you ever see something you think should be fixed, you should own it.
-Here is how you get started.
+* Write test coverage
+* Help triage issues

-If you have no idea what to start on, you can browse the [Contributor Role Board] to see who is looking for help.
+If the above suggestions don't appeal to you, you can browse the [Contributor Role Board] to see who is looking for help.

-Those interested in contributing without writing code may also find ideas in the [Non-Code Contributions Guide].
+Those interested in contributing without writing code can also find ideas in the [Non-Code Contributions Guide].

 ### Find a good first topic

 There are [multiple repositories] within the Kubernetes organization.
-Each repository has beginner-friendly issues that provide a good first issue.
+Each repository has beginner-friendly issues that are a great place to get started on your contributor journey.

-For example, [kubernetes/kubernetes] has [help wanted] and [good first issue] labels for issues that should not need deep knowledge of the system.
+For example, [kubernetes/kubernetes] has [help wanted] and [good first issue] labels for issues that don't need high-level Kubernetes knowledge to contribute to.

-The `good first issue` label indicates that members have committed to providing [extra assistance] for new contributors.
+The `good first issue` label also indicates that Kubernetes Members have committed to providing [extra assistance] for new contributors.

-Another good strategy is to find a documentation improvement, such as a missing/broken link, which will give you exposure to the code submission/review process without the added complication of technical depth.
+Another way to get started is to find a documentation improvement, such as a missing/broken link, which will give you exposure to the code submission/review process without the added complication of technical depth.

 ### Issue Assignment in Github

-When you are willing to take on an issue, you can assign it to yourself.
-Just reply with `/assign` or `/assign @yourself` on an issue, then the robot will assign the issue to you and your name will present at `Assignees` list.
+When you've found an issue to work on, you can assign it to yourself.

+* Reply with `/assign` or `/assign @yourself` on the issue you'd like to work on
+* The [K8s-ci-robot] will automatically assign the issue to you.
+* Your your name will then be listed under, `Assignees`.

 ### Learn about SIGs

-You may have noticed that some repositories in the Kubernetes Organization are owned by [Special Interest Groups], or SIGs.
+Some repositories in the Kubernetes Organization are owned by [Special Interest Groups], or SIGs.

-We organize the community into SIGs in order to improve our workflow and more easily manage what is a very large community project.
+The Kubernetes community is broken out into SIGs in order to improve its workflow, and more easily manage what is a very large community project.

 The developers within each SIG have autonomy and ownership over that SIG's part of Kubernetes.

 Check out the [list of SIGs] for contact information.

-Understanding how to interact with SIGs is an important part of contributing.
+Understanding how to interact with SIGs is an important part of contributing to Kubernetes.

 ### SIG structure

 A SIG is an open, community effort.

-Anybody is welcome to jump into a SIG and begin fixing issues, critiquing design proposals and reviewing code.
+Anybody is welcome to jump into a SIG and begin fixing issues, critiqe design proposals, and review code.

-SIGs have regular [video meetings] which everyone is welcome to.
+SIGs have regular [video meetings] which everyone is welcome to attend.

-Each SIG has a slack channel, meeting notes, and their own documentation that is useful to read and understand.
+Each SIG has a Slack channel, meeting notes, and their own documentation that is useful to read and understand.

 There is an entire SIG ([sig-contributor-experience] devoted to improving your experience as a contributor.

-Contributing to Kubernetes should be easy.
-If you find a rough edge, let us know!
-Better yet, help us fix it by joining the SIG; just show up to one of the [bi-weekly meetings].
+If you have an idea for improving the contributor experience, please consider attending one of the Contributor Experience SIG's [bi-weekly meetings].

 ### Find a SIG that is related to your contribution

 Finding the appropriate SIG for your contribution and adding a SIG label will help you ask questions in the correct place and give your contribution higher visibility and a faster community response.

-For Pull Requests, the automatically assigned reviewer will add a SIG label if you haven't done so.
+For Pull Requests, the automatically assigned reviewer will add a SIG label if you haven't already done so.

-For Issues, we are still working on a more automated workflow.
+For Issues, please note that the community is working on a more automated workflow.

 Since SIGs do not directly map onto Kubernetes subrepositories, it may be difficult to find which SIG your contribution belongs in.

-Here is the [list of SIGs](/sig-list.md) so that you can determine which is most likely related to your contribution.
+Review [list of SIGs](/sig-list.md) to determine which SIG is most likely related to your contribution.

 *Example:* if you are filing a CNI issue (that's [Container Networking Interface](https://github.com/containernetworking/cni)), you should choose the [Network SIG](http://git.k8s.io/community/sig-network).
 Add the SIG label in a comment like so:
 ```